 + Classic long mountaineering routes

 Scotland has a rich climbing heritage and some of the best classic and modern rock routes in the world.
-A lifetime spent exploring these wonders has left me with a vast depth of knowledge and experience to ensure you get the most out of a guided ascent.
+A lifetime spent exploring these wonders has left me with a vast depth of knowledge and experience to ensure you get the most out of a guided ascent, or instructional how-to day.

 Understanding Scrambling Grades